 Africa PC is an established computer refurbisher.
-Operating out of Durban, South Africa, we have been providing quality refurbished PC's to the African market since 2002.
+Operating out of Durban and Cape Town, South Africa, we have been providing quality refurbished PC's to the African market since 2002.

 Unlike our competitors, we believe in selling hardware that is able to deal with today’s processing demands, hence, none of our refurbished computers are under a p4 specification, and all are able to run today’s most demanding of operating systems.
 Thus, our refurbished computers will have many useful years of service to offer their owners.
 We currently specialize in various specification refurbished Pentium 4 PC's.